Key Trends, Challenges, and the Future of Work

 2. Traditional or family-run enterprises

-3. Companies in manufacturing, logistics, etc. heavy on blue-collar employees
+3. Companies in manufacturing, logistics, etc., are heavy on blue-collar employees

 4. Companies with limited IT readiness